-Taken together, these results are consistent with the stories outlined in Section III.
-Certain lenders are more likely to benefit from lax regulation.
+Certain lenders were more likely to benefit from lax regulation.
 These lenders lobbied more aggressively; the ensuing lax regulatory environment let them take more risks and exposed them to worse outcomes during the crisis.
-In addition, the evidence is consistent with the market anticipating that lobbying lenders would be more likely to benefit from the bail out and they indeed did.
+In addition, the evidence is consistent with the market anticipating that lobbying lenders would be more likely to benefit from the bailout and they indeed did.

-There are several characteristics that determine whether firms are more likely to benefit from lax regulation.
-First, these lenders may be specialized in catering to riskier borrowers, e.g. borrowers with lower income levels or operate in areas with higher average property prices.
-They may lobby to signal their superior information on special lending opportunities, thereby preventing tighter regulation that would otherwise limit growth in their particular segments.
-In this case, we expect lobbying lenders to have higher LIR.
-Also, these lenders probably cater to borrowers who are more likely to default during a downturn.
-In the empirical analysis, we include explicit controls, e.g., whether the lender is subprime or is regulated by HUD, as well as area and lender characteristics to capture certain kinds of specialization effects.
-Given that the coefficient on lobbying variable remains significant, the results are less likely to be driven by lenders specialized along these dimensions but we cannot exclude results being driven by specialization along other dimensions.
+There may be several characteristics that determine whether lenders are more likely to benefit from lax regulation.
+First, these lenders may be specialized, e.g., in catering to borrowers with lower income levels or in areas with higher average property prices.
+They may lobby to signal their information on special lending opportunities, thereby preventing tighter regulation that would otherwise limit growth in their particular segments.
+In the empirical analysis, we include explicit controls, e.g., whether the lender is subprime or is regulated by HUD, size of the lender (which may be another proxy for specialization if specialized lenders are smaller), and the average income level of borrowers, to capture certain kinds of specialization effects.
+The coefficient on lobbying variable remains significant, so the results are not much likely to be driven by lenders specialized along these dimensions (although they may still be driven by specialization along other dimensions).

-Second, certain lenders may be overoptimistic and may have underestimated the likelihood of an adverse event affecting the mortgage market more than other financial intermediaries did.33 Owing to a genuine and systematic underestimation of default probabilities, overoptimistic lenders might have lobbied to inform the policymaker of the "true" state of the world and prevent a tightening of lending laws.
-Then, they may have taken more risks ex ante and experienced higher default rates ex post, holding everything else equal.
+Second, certain lenders may be overoptimistic and may have underestimated the likelihood of an adverse event affecting the mortgage market more than other financial intermediaries did.
+30 Owing to a genuine and systematic underestimation of default probabilities, overoptimistic lenders might have lobbied to inform the policymaker of the "true" state of the world and prevent a tightening of lending laws.
+Then, they may have taken more risks ex ante and had higher exposures to bad loans ex post.
+Interestingly, we find that the difference in LIR of originated loans between lobbying lenders and other lenders was even larger during 2005-07, implying that lobbying lenders relaxed their lending standards more during this period (see Column (7) of Table A4 in the Appendix).
+It is not clear why lobbying lenders would have become even more overoptimistic during the years when signs of stress in the housing market were becoming visible.
+Moreover, one would expect that if lobbying lenders were genuinely expecting better prospects for mortgage loans, they would have securitized at a slower pace in order to keep these loans in their balance sheets rather than shift risks, contrary to what we find in the data.

-Third, certain lenders may have a greater desire to exploit high short-term gains associated with riskier lending strategies.
+Third, certain lenders may have a greater desire or ability to exploit high short-term gains associated with riskier lending strategies.
 These lenders lobby to prevent a tightening of lending laws that may reduce the benefits associated with short-termist strategies emphasizing short-term gains over long-term profit maximization.
-Short-termism can lead to moral hazard and result in more risk-taking ex ante and worse performance ex post.
+Short-termism can lead to moral hazard and result in more risk-taking ex ante and worse performance ex post.31